inveniosoftware/invenio/docs/community/maintainers-guide/releasing.rst

 1. Checkout the ``maint`` branch and create a new release branch:
     - ``git checkout maint-<major>.<minor>``
     - ``git checkout -b rel-v<major>.<minor>.<patch>``
-2. Cherry-pick the commits that you need to backport, resolve any conflict.
+2. Cherry-pick (yes, cherry-pick :)) the commits that you need to backport and resolve any conflict:
-   (yes, cherry-pick :))
+    - ``git cherry-pick <commit id>``
 3. Run tests.
-4. Createa new commit with updated ``changes`` file and bumped version, as described above.
+4. Create a new commit with updated ``changes`` file and bumped version, as described above in step 3 of Python or JavaScript module release.
 5. Issue a pull request against the **maintenance branch** ( ``maint-<major>.<minor>``).
 6. If Travis fails:
-    - Fix issue and ensure head commit is the release commit (i.e. rebase if necessary).
+    - Fix issue and **ensure head commit is the release commit** (i.e. rebase if necessary).
 7. Merge, tag and push release:
     - ``git merge --ff-only rel-v<major>.<minor>.<patch>``